-Broadway in a year of reckoning Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles How to write an art-wank free artist statement (Premium locked content) Remember, an artist's statement is a practical and professional tool.
-It doesn’t have to be a complicated academic paper.
-Here are 7 tips to getting it right.
-Review: Australian World Orchestra conducted by Riccardo Muti Sydney Italian Maestro Riccardo Muti conducts the exceptional Australian World Orchestra at the Sydney Opera House for the opening of their 2018 concert season.
-Career spotlight: Composer Three composers reflect on the influences and events that shaped their careers and offer advice for those following in their footsteps.
-Short term contract, long-term exhaustion (Premium locked content) Working on the festival circuit is like a fairground ride: fast paced and exhilarating, but also exhausting and hard to jump off.
+Broadway in a year of reckoning Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles ICYMI: this week’s arts news round up From a new art market platform to a commission to mark the national apology to Child Sexual Abuse, ArtsHub recaps the week's arts news.
+The Sydney Opera House is not a billboard – sector speaks out (locked) Anger across the sector as NSW Premier orders the Sydney Opera House to be used for horse racing advertisement – protested last night as lights turned on.
+Creative ageing is an urgent and fashionable topic, yet currently unsustainable (locked) Creative ageing is a two-fold problem: the crisis of our artists ageing into poverty, and the lack of sustainability in training and programs as a broader public ages creatively.
+Mastering the interview: Tips from journos (locked) Do you freeze at the thought of doing an interview with the media?
+Here are a few tips on how to conduct yourself like a pro when a microphone is shoved up your nostril.
 (Premium content) Premium content Jonathan Mandell Friday 11 May, 2018 What is the responsibility of theatre-makers towards live shows that either were created or are set in the past – especially when they depict events which are problematic by contemporary standards?
-This content is only available to members of ArtsHub Subscribe Now for instant access!
-A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of subscriber-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
-Subscribe Now and join the British arts community today Member login Email address Password Forgot password?
+This content is only available to members of ArtsHub Join Now for instant access!
+A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of members-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
+Join Now and join the British arts community today Amanda Lawrence as the Angel in Angels in America at the Neil Simon Theater on Broadway.
+Photo by Brinkhoff & Mögenburg.
+Member login Email address Password Forgot password?
 About the author Jonathan Mandell, a proud member of the American Theatre Critics Association has written about the theater for a range of publications, including Playbill, American Theatre Magazine, the New York Times, Newsday, Backstage, NPR.com and CNN.com.
 He currently blogs at New York Theater and tweets as @NewYorkTheater.